 - Archive your event logs, so if you do detect an attack, you can look at older event logs to find out exactly when and how attackers were able to compromise the system.

 You should also move event logs off your computers regularly, because attackers often scrub event logs to escape detection.
 The Windows event log forwarding feature enables you to automatically forward events logs from all your computers to a designated machine (the event collector) that stores them all securely.
 There are two types of event subscriptions:

 - Source-initiated subscriptions allow you to define an event subscription on the event collector computer without defining the source computers.
 Then you use Group Policy to control which source computers forward events to the event collector.

 - Collector-initiated subscriptions allow you to create an event subscription that specifies the source computers that will forward event logs.

 You can learn more about how to configure event log forwarding by reading this article.

 Auditing policies enable you to record a variety of activities to the Windows security log.
 You then can examine these auditing logs to identify issues that need further investigation.
 Auditing successful activities provides documentation of changes so you can troubleshoot which changes led to a failure or a breach.
 Logging failed attempts can spot malicious hackers or unauthorized users to access enterprise resources.

 Your auditing policy specifies the categories of security-related events that you want to audit.
-Here are the basic policy settings you can configure and what happens if you turn them on:
+To configure policy settings, go to Group Policy Computer configuration -> Policies -> Windows settings -> Security settings -> Local policies -> Audit policy.
+Here are the basic settings and what happens if you turn them on:

-- Audit account logon events — Creates an event when a user or computer attempts to use a Windows Server Active Directory account to authenticate.
+- Audit account logon events — Creates an event when a user or computer attempts to use an Active Directory account to authenticate.